How to Get Your Resume Past the ATS Scans (2022 Updated)

 What is an applicant tracking system (ATS)?

-So what does the ATS look for in your resume?
+So, what does the ATS look for in your resume?

 The ATS algorithm scans for keywords that are related to the advertised job.
 It also scans for information related to your work experience and education.
 If the application tracking software determines that your resume is a good match for the position, it gives you a high ranking.
-This ranking improves your chances of being seen by a recruiter and ultimately landing the interview.

 Why is it so important to optimize your resume for an ATS?